cmbgift/json-server/README.md

 # JSON Server [![](https://travis-ci.org/typicode/json-server.svg?branch=master)](https://travis-ci.org/typicode/json-server) [![](https://badge.fury.io/js/json-server.svg)](http://badge.fury.io/js/json-server)

+# Why we fork?
+json-server is forked from [typicode/json-server](https://github.com/typicode/json-server)

+So basically the reason why we fork?
+- Adapt to change API standard to fit our need
+- Some importand features we need support?
+(TBD)

+High level changes we made:
+- Change sort, use plus sign (+), minus sign (-) to identify sort direction
+- Remove slice feature
+- Simplify relation operation, merge _embed and _expand to _include
+- Change pagination response, to use meta root element in JSON response instead of X-Total-Count header
+- Keep name convention consistend, q changed to _q. all reserved param name starts with _

+ToDo:
+- mock action response instead of empty response (collection and member)

 Get a full fake REST API with __zero coding__ in __less than 30 seconds__ (seriously)

 Created with <3 for front-end developers who need a quick back-end for prototyping and mocking.